-Press Release 2/2011
+Press Release 3/2011

-DYNAmore signs WorldSID agreement with
+DYNAmore signs agreement about WorldSID 50Th model with

 Humanetics Innovative Solutions

-Stuttgart, March, 15th 2011
+Stuttgart, April 2011

-DYNAmore announces, that an agreement has been signed with Humanetics Innovative Solutions, Inc. covering the unification, the enhancement and world-wide distribution of the virtual WorldSID Dummy Model for LS-DYNA.
+DYNAmore announces, that an agreement has been signed with Humanetics Innovative Solutions, Inc. covering the unification, enhancement and world-wide distribution of the virtual WorldSID 50th Dummy model for LS-DYNA.

-Sor far 2 different LS-DYNA models of the WorldSID were available.
-One is developed by DYNAmore with the PDB GmbH, an organization of the German OEMs.
-The other model is developed by Humanetic Solutions.
-The new model will be a joint model under the lead of DYNAmore and will be referenced as PDB model.
+Two different LS-DYNA models of the WorldSID 50th were available.
+One was developed by DYNAmore with the PDB GmbH, an organization of the German OEMs.
+The other model was developed by Humanetic Innovative Solutions.
+DYNAmore and Humanetics agreed to join efforts by offering the PDB WorldSID 50th FE model to the market.
+The new model will be a jointly shared model and managed by DYNAmore and will be referenced as PDB model.
 It will be distributed worldwide by DYNAmore, Humanetic Solutions and a network of LS-DYNA distributors, who have the knowledge and experience to support the models in occupant safety applications: Alyotech, Arup, ERAB, JSOL and Theme Engineering.
-Customers of the current Humanetics model have the opportunity to upgrade without to the new model without additional charge.
+Customers of the current Humanetics model have the opportunity to upgrade to the new model seamlessly.

-Mr. Uli Franz, managing director of DYNAmore states: „We have a very good relationship with Humanetics since many years.
+Mr. Uli Franz, managing director of DYNAmore states: „We have a very good relationship with Humanetics for many years.
 In the cooperation both sides will benefit.
-The agreement allows us to enhance our high quality product with up to date information from the manufacturer of the hardware.
-As consequence we can deliver model updates faster and with a higher quality.
+As consequence of the partnership we can deliver model updates faster and with a higher quality.
 Humanetics can provide the virtual model with an extremely high quality standard to its customers.
-Together with our worldwide distributors we can deliver the WorldSID model together with the necessary support services in an efficient manner.”
+Together with our worldwide distributors we can deliver the WorldSID 50th model together with the necessary support services in an efficient manner.”

-Bachar Aljundi, Director of Finite Element Analysis at Humanetic Solutions adds: “We have decided to concentrate our efforts on the virtual WorldSID model developed by DYNAmore.
+Bachar Aljundi, Director of Finite Element Analysis at Humanetic Solutions adds: “We have decided to concentrate our efforts on the virtual WorldSID 50th model developed by DYNAmore.
 This decision allows us to allocate more development resources in the field of FEA development to other areas, which have been requested by our customers.
-The virtual WorldSID dummy model from DYNAmore has an excellent quality and we are looking forward to work together with DYNAmore to further improve customer satisfaction and exploit new business opportunities with the WorldSID model.
+The virtual WorldSID 50th dummy model from DYNAmore has an excellent quality and we are looking forward to work together with DYNAmore to further improve customer satisfaction and exploit new business opportunities with the WorldSID 50th model.
 The agreement also confirms our long term successful business relationship in the FEA field with DYNAmore.
 Each of the two partners benefits both on the technical and the business side and therefore we want to continue and intensify our fruitful relationship with our valued partner DYNAmore in future.”

-Mr. Klaus Bortenschlager, managing director of PDB comments: “As member of the WorldSID task group and as manager of the PDB, the initiator of the PDB finite element models, I appreciate the agreement distinctly.
-It facilitates the exchange between our partner DYNAmore and our hardware supplier Humanetics.
-As result our models can be updated instantly if parts or manufacturing processes change.
-Such co-operations add a significant value to our work.”

-Nähere Informationen:
+More Information:

 DYNAmore GmbH